mars0i/masonclj/doc/masonclj/properties.md

 ### `make-properties` and `defagent`

-Setting up the `Properties` instance returned by `properties()` method is a little bit of trouble, so I wrote a function to make it easier: ``` make-properties ``` You can use this directly to help create the return value of the `properties()` method for the `Propertied` interface thaty your defrecord should implement.
+Setting up the `Properties` instance returned by `properties()` method is a little bit of trouble, so I wrote a function to make it easier:
+`make-properties`.
+You can use this directly to help create the return value of the `properties()` method for the `Propertied` interface thaty your defrecord should implement.
 This means that your `defrecord` should probably have a field named `id` that you will keep filled with a